-The chemical phenyltris(MEKO)silane was assessed as a new industrial chemical under Section 23 of the Industrial Chemicals Notification and Assessment (ICNA) Act 1989.
-This chemical is being reassessed as new hazards have been identified including on the hydrolysis product MEKO.
+The chemical phenyltris(MEKO)silane was assessed as a new industrial chemical under section 23 of the Industrial Chemicals (Notification and Assessment) Act 1989 (ICNA Act).
+This chemical is being reassessed as new hazards have been identified, including for the hydrolysis product MEKO.